-For a long time, most European countries have been changing higher VAT rates for ebooks than for print books.
-Quite often, the print book rate is under 10%, and the ebook rate has been 20% or higher.
+For a long time, some European countries have been offering discounted VAT rates for print books, but not offering discounted VAT rates for ebooks.
+So, in those situations, the print book VAT rate has been under 10%, whereas the standard VAT rate (which also applies to ebooks) in those countries has been 20% or higher.

 Finally, we are a Canadian startup, and we have no input into the VAT rates charged by various European countries -- we just comply with them!